Kaveeshamalindi/DreamBridge/README.md

 ## Introduction

-DreamBridge is a Java-based University Course Enrollment System developed to manage **student registration** and **course enrollment** efficiently.
-The system applies **data structures and algorithms** to manage **student queues, prioritize registrations, store completed enrollment records, and perform efficient searching and sorting operations.**
+<p align="justify"> DreamBridge is a Java-based University Course Enrollment System developed to manage <B>student registration</B> and <B>course enrollment</B> efficiently.
+The system applies <B>data structures and algorithms</B> to manage <B>student queues, prioritize registrations, store completed enrollment records, and perform efficient searching and sorting operations.</B> </p>

-The system was developed using **object-oriented programming principles** and custom data structure implementations to demonstrate the practical **application of data structures and algorithms** in a real-world university environment.
+<p align="justify"> The system was developed using <B>object-oriented programming principles</B> and custom data structure implementations to demonstrate the practical <B>application of data structures and algorithms</B> in a real-world university environment. </p>

 **Demo Link:**